gergo-debreczeni/enable-nested-virtualization/README.txt

-to enable nested virtualization in ESXI 5.1 for hyper-v
+Enable nested virtualization in ESXI 5.1 for hyper-v
 -------------------------------------------------------

 modify the value of "guestOS" to "winhyperv"